Using IconVectors with Cursor

 Before you begin

-Make sure these files are available for your platform.
+Make sure these files are available:

 Start IconVectors